Holistic Visual Management Board

 1. Safety Corner (Top Left – Non-Negotiable)

-• Near-miss tally (reset clock)
+• Near-miss tally (reset clock daily)

 • Safety cross (green = no incidents)